prateekx7/Video-Caption-Generator/README.md

 - Tailwind CSS for the utility-first CSS framework

-If you have any questions or need help, please open an issue on GitHub or contact me at [your-email@example.com]
+If you have any questions, please open an issue on GitHub or contact me at [sharmaprateek0076@gmail.com]

 ---